Geoff Chappell, Software Analyst

 When I speak of this level of Windows as the most rewarding to study, I should like to mean intellectually rewarding, but I cannot ignore that the wider research presented at this website was only ever possible because kernel-mode programming is, or at least has been, financially rewarding.
 As will be known all too well to any software manufacturer that has ever needed any sort of kernel-mode driver, kernel-mode programming is expensive.
 Why is that?

 Another reason, at least in the private thoughts of anyone who calls himself a kernel-mode programmer, is that kernel-mode programming actually does require more skill than does most programming.
 Even the most complicated or advanced issues in user-mode programming are eased by large measures of control and cooperation.
 Splitting a program’s work over multiple threads can get intricate enough to tax even the most competent of programmers—and if those threads are created in DLLs you’ll soon be sorting your programming wheat from the chaff—but at least the threads are your creatures that exist to do your bidding.
-Even if you have to synchronise with a thread in someone else’s process, it will at least be a process that you are cooperating with, more or less explicitly.
-In user-mode programming you have the luxury of looking in or down to an operating system that is a reliable provider of not just of functionality but of isolation from other people’s code.
+Even if you have to synchronise with a thread in someone else’s process, it will at least be a process that you are cooperating with more or less explicitly.
+In user-mode programming you have the luxury of looking in or down to an operating system that is a reliable provider not just of functionality but of isolation from other people’s code.
 Except for the very particular matter of driving devices, the perspective for most kernel-mode programming is more or less the opposite: looking out or up to a tower of other people’s code in all its generality of purpose.
-Getting everything right for everyone is not for the faint-hearted.
+All that code competes for your attention and expects that you let it proceed as if it’s alone, even while you in the kernel almost always have at least the potential of being called from multiple threads of other people’s code to do much the same work at much the same time.
+Getting all this right for everyone is not for the faint-hearted.

 But although additional expense is only to be expected for specialised work by programmers who will anyway tend to be among the best and brightest, I have long wondered if there is more to it.
 So much that programmers need is undocumented.
-Much of what’s documented now took years to get documented.
+Much of what’s documented now used to be undocumented—for years, even—and is now documented inaccurately, incompletely or just so sparingly that it was arguably better left undocumented.
 There is a substantial element of “black art” to kernel-mode programming.